pillmuncher/hornet/README.md

 A Prolog-like Embedded DSL for Python 3.3.

 Just something I did over the holidays.
+It is only a proof of concept and not intended to be used straight away.
+You can, of course, do so, but please don't hold me responsible if your computer explodes while you use it.

+What it does:

 It provides a way to program Prolog in Python - sort of.
-The syntax is of course different, and at the moment there are only few system predicates implemented.
+The syntax is different, naturally, and at the moment there are only few system predicates implemented.
 It is very easy to interface with Python, since it is Python.
 See hanoi.py for an example.
 It is a modified version of minimal_hanoi.py that comes with Python in the Lib\turtledemo directory.
 Instead of the original version it uses hornet to compute the hanoi algorithm.

 parsing.py contains the DCG rules for some (about 9500, actually) meaningless but grammatically correct german sentences.
 It exists only so I can see if my DCG translation works.

 examples.py illustrates some more stuff that is possible with hornet.